DeepanjaliIshte/Electricity-Billing-System-/README.md

 Adds focus and item listeners to handle specific interactions.<br>
 Adds buttons for creating an account and going back.<br>
 Adds an image to the panel for visual enhancement.<br>
-Sets the visibility of the frame.
+Sets the visibility of the frame.</h6>

 <h4>Event Handling (actionPerformed method)</h4>
-Handles the click events for the create and back buttons.
+<h6>Handles the click events for the create and back buttons.</h6>
 <h5>Create Button:</h5>
-Retrieves user inputs and constructs an SQL query to insert or update the database based on the account type.<br>
+<h6</h6>Retrieves user inputs and constructs an SQL query to insert or update the database based on the account type.<br>
 Executes the SQL query and displays a success message.<br>
-Navigates back to the login screen.
+Navigates back to the login screen.</h6>
 <h5>Back Button:</h5>
-Navigates back to the login screen without making any changes.
+<h6>Navigates back to the login screen without making any changes.</h6>

 <h4>Main Method</h4>
-Creates an instance of the Signup class to display the signup form.
+<h6>Creates an instance of the Signup class to display the signup form.</h6>

-Detailed Explanation
+/*Detailed Explanation
 <h4>Constructor</h4>

 Sets up the main frame with size, background color, and layout. <br>